 Work is typically performed in a clinical environment.
 Accountable for satisfying all job specific obligations and complying with all organization policies and procedures.

 The specific statements in this profile are not intended to be all-inclusive.
 They represent typical elements considered necessary to successfully perform the job.
-Additional competencies and skills outlined in any department-specific orientation will be considered essential to the performance of the job related to that position.

 Graduate from Specialty Training Program- (Required)

 Certified Radiology Technologist - American Registry of Radiologic Technologists (ARRT); Certified Nuclear Medicine Technologist - Nuclear Medicine Technology Certification Board (NMTCB); Certified CT Technician - American Registry of Radiologic Technologists (ARRT)